-*Cash Surrender Value

-**Guaranteed Lifetime Withdrawal Benefit

-Guidance Note: The actuarial present value (APV) in the section above is separate from the Guarantee Actuarial Present Value (GAPV) referred to in the additional standard projection amount calculation in VM-21.
+Guidance Note: The Scenario actuarial present value (APV) in the section above is separate from the Guarantee Actuarial Present Value (GAPV) referred to in the additional standard projection amount calculation in VM-21.
 The GAPV is only applicable to guaranteed minimum benefits and uses prescribed liability assumptions.
-In contrast, the APV in this section applies to the entire contract, irrespective of whether guaranteed benefits are attached, and uses company prudent estimate liability assumptions.
+In contrast, the Scenario APV in this section applies to the entire contract, irrespective of whether guaranteed benefits are attached, and uses company prudent estimate liability assumptions.

-Section 13: Statutory Maximum Valuation Interest Rates for Income Annuity Formulaic Reserves
+VM-V: Statutory Maximum Valuation Interest Rates for Formulaic Reserves

+1. Income Annuities

 A. Purpose and Scope